NOSE.

 No. There is no non-surgical method that can narrow a nose.
 Injectable fillers can camouflage certain issues (such as a dorsal hump) by adding volume, but they cannot remove width.
 In fact, fillers add bulk to the nose, which typically makes it appear wider rather than narrower.

 Nose clips, splints, and other devices marketed online do not permanently reshape nasal bone or cartilage.
-Once the nasal skeleton has reached adult size (typically by age 16–18), it can only be reshaped surgically.
+Once the nasal skeleton has reached adult size (typically by age 16 to 18), it can only be reshaped surgically.

 Recovery after wide nose rhinoplasty

 Because wide nose rhinoplasty typically involves osteotomies, expect more bruising than procedures that only address the tip.
-Bruising around the eyes peaks at day 2–3 and resolves over 7–14 days.
-With ultrasonic osteotomies, many patients see significant improvement by day 7–10.
+Bruising around the eyes peaks at day 2 to 3 and resolves over 7 to 14 days.
+With ultrasonic osteotomies, many patients see significant improvement by day 7 to 10.

 A splint is worn for one week.
 The nose will be swollen for several weeks, particularly in the tip area if tip work was performed.
-The bridge narrowing is typically visible immediately once the splint is removed — it's one of the most gratifying moments in rhinoplasty recovery.
+The bridge narrowing is typically visible immediately once the splint is removed, and it's one of the most gratifying moments in rhinoplasty recovery.

-Most patients return to work within 7–10 days.
+Most patients return to work within 7 to 10 days.
 Social confidence typically returns at two weeks.
-Exercise can resume at 4–6 weeks.
-The final result, including all tip swelling resolution, is reached at 12–18 months.
+Exercise can resume at four to six weeks.
+The final result, including all tip swelling resolution, is reached at 12 to 18 months.

 Wide Nose Rhinoplasty FAQ